 If you haven’t already noticed, I love to travel and I’m certainly partial to an online casino like house of jack.
 So Las Vegas was always going to be on the agenda at some point.
 Whenever I get the chance to travel, I’m on the road and I never look back.
 I was ecstatic when my husband informed me that he was going to attend a conference in Las Vegas.
 I hadn’t been to Las Vegas in a few years and so this was going to be the perfect opportunity to get back to Sin City.
+If visiting a casino isn’t really something you want to do while you’re in Vegas, but do want to experience the casino lifestyle a little, knowing that you have options such as searching for casino euro online could at least give you a chance to play online casino games within the comfort of your hotel room.
+It’s better than nothing.
 My husband’s conference was going to take place at Planet Hollywood Resort & Casino and we were excited to stay at a newer resort.
 Formerly the new Aladdin resort, Planet Hollywood Resort & Casino opened in 2007.
 I love the location being central to everything including the other resorts like Paris, the new Cosmopolitan, and Caesar’s.

 After our uneventful non-stop flight from Boston on JetBlue, we arrived at McCarran International Airport and headed toward baggage claim.
 Normally I bring carry on luggage only, but as my husband was checking his bag, I decided to check mine as well.
 I do believe our bags were some of the last ones off the plane and it took forever to retrieve them.
 From there we took the quick shuttle bus over to the rental car center and we thought we would be out of the airport in just a few minutes, but was I wrong.
 Apparently, everyone coming to Las Vegas found the same great deal I did on the Dollar car rental web site.
 I was able to book a mid-size car for $13 per day and although a great deal, the one hour wait in line was pure torture.
 When I finally go to the counter I asked if it was always this bad with the lines.
 I was told that four employees called in sick that day and as a result, long lines.
 Part of it might have been the short staffing issue, but the other part was that people would engage in long conversations with the counter person.
 Renting a car is simple and goes like this: